Nicholas-FnF/module-grade-calculator/README.md

 }
 ```

 > All the fields should be self explanatory but there might be some confusion with the `component`field, the component field is basically _weight_ amount of the assignment or exam.
+The `stage` field basically just means the current year.

 If you'd like to only test it with some dummy data (my actual grades) then copy this into the `data.json` file.